The CEDRA CorporationTM

 a point with the ability to:

-- store the alignment number, station value and offset in the
+- store the alignment number, station value and offset in the point's attribute table, and/or

 - create a report (formal or comma delineated) containing the